orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

-# JavaScript
+# XBL JavaScript

 <!-- toc -->

 ## Define a class for your component

 The XBL component shipped with Orbeon Forms are stored in their own directory under `/xbl/orbeon`.
 For instance, all the files for the currency component are under `/xbl/orbeon/currency`.
-To include a JavaScript file, use the `<xbl:script>` element directly inside the `<xbl:xbl>`:
+To include a companion JavaScript file, use the `<xbl:script>` element directly inside the `<xbl:xbl>`:

 ```xml
 <xbl:xbl>